xingyunsuper/xingyunsuper/README.md

-# Hello world!
+# Hello

-This is Yun, a Master student at UChicago studying Applied Data Science.
+I am Yun, a dreamer and thinker who is currently pursuing my Master's degree in Applied Data Science at UChicago

 I have diverse project experiecens in the world of data science, including Time Series.
 Machine Learning, Deep Learning, Big Data, Natural Language Processing, Data Visualization, and Optimization.
 I always look forward to exploring the transformative potential of data, and I enjoy data projects that have a tangible impact on society.